If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 General

 Not all of the steps in this troubleshooting guide will be necessary.
-Just work your way from STEP-1 to the end, stopping when your audio starts to work.
+Just work your way through the sections, stopping when your audio starts to work.

 This guide is written generically.
 It has the greatest likelihood of helping a user if they do not deviate from the nominal openSUSE packaged drivers; desktop and kernel.
 That is, if one installs a custom kernel or updates to a factory KDE version (as opposed to remaining with the nominal KDE version), or applies a manufacturer-provided sound driver, there is an increased probability that this guide will not be of help.

-After openSUSE installation, in some cases it is necessary to adjust the audio [1] settings in order to get sound.
+After openSUSE installation, in some cases it is necessary to adjust the audio mixer settings in order to get sound.
 For some sound codecs, the RPM "alsa-firmware" (which is not installed by default) is needed to provide sound functionality.
 In other cases where the audio hardware is newer, a more up-to-date version of ALSA is required.
-Due to the very large number of audio cards on the market, sometimes YaST may not able to configure the card automatically, and hence manual configuration is necessary.
+Some newer sound cards may require "sof-firmware" to support drivers implemented as part of the Sound Open Firmware Project.
+The journal can be checked for messages relating to firmware if necessary.

 ALSA overview